 I have a black car, so dirt can be seen easily.
 After paying off our car this past August, I made a goal to keep it washed and cleaned since we had put so much money down on it.
 I wanted to do my best to take care of it’s appearance.
 Due to the presence of ice, salt and sand on the roads, washing your vehicle in the winter is even more important than the summer.
 Getting a car wash and a fresh coat of wax before the temperature begins to drop can be your first line of defense against winter elements.
 Vehicular corrosion occurs most quickly when the temperature rises and falls below freezing.

 It’s never fun to be out somewhere and you walk to your car, try to crank it up, and it does nothing.
 Cold weather can take a toll on your car’s battery.
 Before you get stranded, give your battery a once-over to make sure it’s in tip-top shape.
 Check the cables, terminals and fluid and look for anything abnormal.
 Some battery retailers will conduct a complementary car battery assessment if you’d prefer an expert analysis.

 4. Update engine coolant.

 I remember the time when my husband and I had to pull over on the side of the road because our engine overheated.
 We had to call a tow truck to help us out and thankfully we were able to get back on the road shortly after taking it to the shop.
 Just because it’s chilly doesn’t mean your engine can’t overheat.
-To protect your engine against corrosion and to help ensure it doesn’t overheat, ask your car technician to change to a coolant with ethylene glycol which has antifreeze properties.
+To protect your engine against corrosion and to help ensure it doesn’t overheat, ask your car technician to change to an engine coolant with ethylene glycol which has antifreeze properties.
 While replacing coolants, ask the technician to make sure all fluids are topped off, including window washer solution.

 5. Get a grip on tire safety.